rstudio/visual-markdown-editing/docs/markdown.md

 ```

 Valid values for the `references` option are `block`, `section`, and `document`.

+Note that you can also set a global or per-project [editor option](options) to control reference writing behavior.

 If you are aggregating a set of markdown documents into a larger work, you may want to make sure that reference identifiers are unique across all of your documents (e.g. you don't want to have `[^1]` appear multiple times).
 You can ensure uniqueness via the `prefix` option.
 For example: